 Our supply chains

-In 2016, Kleinwort Hambros’ main spend categories are IT (software and services), business process outsourcing services, consulting, facilities management, real estate, transport and travel.
-Kleinwort Hambros works with large international groups and SMEs to fill our various purchasing needs in the UK, the Channel Islands and Gibraltar.
+In 2019, Kleinwort Hambros’ main spend categories were IT (software and services), business process outsourcing services, consulting, recruitment, facilities management, real estate, transport and travel.
+Kleinwort Hambros works with large international groups and SMEs to fill its various purchasing needs in the UK, the Channel Islands and Gibraltar.

-The Societe Generale Group is committed to maintaining and improving its systems and processes to ensure respect of human rights in the Group’s own operations including human resources management, its supply chain, and its products and services.
+The Group is fully committed to maintaining and improving its processes designed to limit the risk of human rights violation, including modern slavery, in the Group’s own operations, in its supply chains, and as may be directly connected with its products and services.

-Societe Generale commitments towards human rights in the value chain are guided by the following standards and initiatives:
+The Group’s commitments towards human rights are guided by each of the following standards and initiatives:

-- The Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights;
+- The Universal Declaration of Human Rights (1948), the International Covenant on Civil and Political Rights, and the International Covenant on Economic, Social and Cultural Rights;

-- The Fundamental Conventions of the International Labour Organisation (ILO), which cover, in particular, issues related to forced labour, child labour, discrimination and freedom of association;
+- The Fundamental Conventions of the International Labour Organisation (“ILO”), which cover issues related to forced labour and slavery, child labour, discrimination, freedom of association and decent working conditions;

 - The United Nations Guiding Principles on Business and Human Rights;